This article will be keep getting updated, and is meant to provide a holistic overview of Matic Network for readers, both old and new to Matic.

 Matic Network solves these problems by building a decentralized platform using an adapted version of Plasma framework that provides a solution for faster and extremely low cost transactions with finality on a main chain.

-Matic Network solves the low transaction throughput problem by using a Delegate layer to produce the blocks.
-Delegates enable the system to produce blocks at a very fast rate.
+Matic Network solves the low transaction throughput problem by using a Block Producer layer to produce the blocks.
+Block Producers enable the system to produce blocks at a very fast rate.
 The system ensures decentralization using PoS checkpoints which are pushed to the Ethereum mainchain.
 This enables Matic to theoretically achieve 2¹⁶ transactions on a single side chain.

 We are also building a product ecosystem that will include user friendly mobile apps, desktop wallets and browser extensions which will provide a seamless experience for all users.
 So that users will be able to pay, transfer or hold crypto assets without worrying about the complexity of the underlying system.